 “… flavor companies have come up with a simplified recipe that includes just a few of the chemicals that occur naturally in pumpkin and cinnamon and cloves and nutmeg.
 A small selection of those flavor compounds is enough to make our brain think, ‘Ah, pumpkin pie!’
 Instead of actual nutmeg, for instance, they use a compound called sabinene.
 Instead of cloves, they use eugenol.”

 And you thought science wasn’t important in everyday life!
-(Or at least, that’s what my 15-year-old niece complains when she has to do chemistry homework.)
+(Or at least, that’s what my niece in high school complains when she has to do chemistry homework.)